 Overview Structure Hebrew Words Literary Analysis Theology Timeline NT Usage

-Foundation: What is Covenant?
+1. Foundation: What Is Covenant?

 Before exploring Hosea's unique contributions, we must understand the ancient Near Eastern context of covenant relationships: